Taraneh Alidoosti: Career

 Daily Kos has recognized Alidoosti as one of several historically trailblazing women born between 9 through 16 January, along with three other Iranians, Kimia Alizadeh, Christiane Amanpour, and Nadia Maftouni.

 Personal life

 Alidoosti's father, Hamid, played football for Iran’s national team and was the first Iranian to play for a foreign team (FSV Salmrohr, German 2.
 Bundesliga).
 Afterward, he became a professional football coach.
 Alidoosti's mother, Nadereh Hakim-Elahi, is a sculptor and art tutor.

-Alidoosti married and in 2013 had a daughter.
-Her only brother died young in an accident on Fireworks Wednesday, an Iranian New Year festivity.
+Her only brother, Poyan, died in an accident during the annual Iranian Fire Festival (Chaharshanbe Suri), in March 2005 at the age of 16.